typedb/typedb/docs/pages/overview/1-advantages.md

 > Grakn allows you to model the real world.

 Grakn is a hyper-relational database, that provides an [Enhanced-Entity-Relational (EER)](https://en.wikipedia.org/wiki/Enhanced_entity–relationship_model) schema to model extremely complex datasets.
 Grakn allows you to model the real world and all the hierarchies and hyper-relationships contained within it.
-The schema/schema modelling constructs include but are not limited to data type hierarchy, relationship type hierarchy, bi-directional relationships, multi-type relationships, N-ary relationships, relationships in relationships, conditional relationships, virtual relationships, dynamic relationships, and so on.
+The schema modelling constructs include but are not limited to data type hierarchy, relationship type hierarchy, bi-directional relationships, multi-type relationships, N-ary relationships, relationships in relationships, conditional relationships, virtual relationships, dynamic relationships, and so on.

 ## Logical integrity of information